Advertising

 Photo: Karbobala Photos

-Basra, Iraq's main port and economic capital is situated at the Shatt al-Arab (Arvand Rud) river, about 100 km from the Persian Gulf.
+Basra is Iraq's main port and economic capital with a population of 2,6 million people (in 2026).
+The city is situated at the Shatt al-Arab (Arvand Rud) river, about 100 km from the Persian Gulf.

-Kirkuk is an industrial city situated in the borderland between predominantly Arab Iraq and the Kurdistan region in northern Iraq.
+Kirkuk is an industrial city situated in the borderland between predominantly Arab Iraq and the Kurdistan region in northern part of the country.
 The city is an important center of Iraq's oil industry and the "capital of Iraqi culture."

 Hillah is a city in the center of the nation, located on the on the Al-Ḥillah river, the eastern branch of the Euphrates River.
 The capital of the Babil Governorate is located adjacent to the ancient city of Babylon.